felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.17.2-dev.4 =

 (2017/11/06) Fixed an incorrect cache index name in the post cache clearing filter.
-Added a "Job Title" field in the Social and Search Optimization metabox (Pro version).
+Added new Job Posting custom meta and added support for the Simple Job Board plugin (Pro Version).

 = 1.17.1 =